 Dates: Several at the beginning of the month

 Don't book your room before checking out the great discounts online.
 There are a variety of deals available including discounts off your room rate, free parking, and more.
 Click the links below to check out the latest offers on San Francisco hotels during your stay.

 Celebrate your mom on Sunday, May 14 in San Francisco.
 You will find a wide range of things to do to make the day extra special.
-You can head out on a Champagne Cruise in the morning, do a little shopping in the afternoon and/or enjoy an evening sunset cruise.
-You can also make you way over to Alcatraz for the day or spend time exploring the Golden Gate Bridge.
+You can head out on a Champagne Cruise in the morning, do a little shopping in the afternoon, and enjoy an evening sunset cruise.
+You can also make your way over to Alcatraz for the day or spend time exploring the Golden Gate Bridge.
 There are plenty of wonderful places for the entire family to enjoy a lovely brunch or lunch to celebrate.

 Date: Sunday, May 14

 This month, you will find several performances on the theater calendar.
-The biggest show is Roman Holiday (5/24 - 6/18).
-Other San Francisco events in May include Noises Off at the SF Playhouse, Battlefield at the ACT Theater, and The Roommate at the SF Playhouse
+The biggest show is Roman Holiday at the Golden Gate Theater (5/24 - 6/18).
+Other San Francisco events in May include Noises Off at the SF Playhouse, Battlefield at ACT's Geary Theater, and The Roommate at the SF Playhouse.